goolyuyi/rest-express-jwt/README.md

 * to prevent `CSRF` attack, the attacker impossible retrieve `jwt` in user agent

 **RISKS**:
-* some infomations in `jwt` may be extract by attacker, if they intercepted/stolen the `jwt` even they are not able to use it.
+* some information in `jwt` may be extract by attacker, if they intercepted/stolen the `jwt` even they are not able to use it.

 ## Schema `jwt-in-cookie`: